 I am suffering from decision fatigue.
 How do I know?
 I swore at the gas station pump.
-The F bomb and everything…almost as if the pump was maliciously out to “get me.”
+The F-bomb and everything…almost as if the pump was maliciously out to “get me.”

+It started innocently enough.
+I let my gas tank get dangerously low.
+I knew I needed to pull into a gas station and soon.
 I chose the first convenient station in my path.
 I am not one of those people who will make a U-turn and cut across traffic to save a penny a gallon.
 If it involves only right turns, that’s my station, regardless of the price.

-So I swipe my credit card and then I’m asked to enter my zip code….no big deal.
+So I swipe my credit card, and then I’m asked to enter my zip code….no big deal.
 But then it asks if I’m a “Rewards” member.
 No. If I’m using a debit card.
 No. If I want a car wash.
 NO.

 Whenever I notice a reaction like this that’s out of proportion to the actual situation, I pause and dig deeper…what is the real source of my frustration here?
-It’s the hundreds of decisions we as humans (and especially as women and mothers) are forced to make every day.
+It’s the hundreds of decisions we as humans (especially as women and mothers) are forced to make daily.

-There’s decisions to be made about disciplining kids and if you have multiple kids you may need to decide on a specific strategy depending on the child needing “intervention.”
-Gosh forbid we need to go grocery shopping that day…lately I feel like every item that makes it into my cart needs to pass a self-scrutiny of laborious label reading and contemplation (am I contributing to the obesity epidemic by feeding this to my kids?
+It starts from the minute we wake up.
+What will we wear?
+If we have young kids, we decide what they will wear and what everyone will eat for breakfast.
+If it’s a school day, perhaps we make a decision about packed lunch or hot lunch (and if we decide on a packed lunch, add about six other decisions as we ponder what to pack).
+There are decisions to be made about disciplining kids, and if you have multiple kids, you may need to decide on a specific strategy depending on the child needing “intervention.”
+Gosh, forbid we need to go grocery shopping that day…lately, I feel like every item that makes it into my cart needs to pass a self-scrutiny of laborious label reading and contemplation (am I contributing to the obesity epidemic by feeding this to my kids?
 Am I addicting them to sugar?
 Is this even considered “REAL” food?)
 Don’t even get me started on the bath and beauty products…

-After making it to the cheer practice and through two hours of cheers that have burned their way into the grey matter of my brain inevitably inching out other important details like the World’s Longest River or the 12th President of the United States or the Capital of Maryland (which is why I hate the game of Trivial Pursuit), some of the other moms and daughters and I went out for pizza.
+After making it to the cheer practice and through two hours of cheers that have burned their way into the grey matter of my brain, inevitably inching out other important details like the World’s Longest River or the 12th President of the United States or the Capital of Maryland (which is why I hate the game of Trivial Pursuit), some of the other moms and daughters and I went out for pizza.

-When she returned with the waters the Moms all ordered drinks (of course) and I settled on a Blue Moon.
-The mom next to me ordered a Blue Moon but added “with an orange wedge, please.”
+When she returned with the waters, the Moms all ordered drinks (of course), and I settled on a Blue Moon.
+The mom next to me ordered a Blue Moon but added, “With an orange wedge, please.”
 I didn’t know that was an extra detail you had to provide.
-Getting a Blue Moon without an orange was like ordering a Corona without a lime or a hot dog without the bun.
+Getting a Blue Moon without an orange was like ordering a Corona without lime or a hot dog without a bun.
 “Me too,” I interrupted.
 And were we ready to order?
-We decided on a pizza but some mentioned a veggie pizza, others cheese and sausage, another preferred no mushrooms so we sent the waitress away so we could make a decision that appealed to everyone.
-We finally decided on half veggie (and the non-mushroom lover graciously offered to pick her mushrooms off) and a Hawaiian pizza.
-We beckoned the waitress back and she had a few questions we hadn’t prepared for: “Did we want regular pizza sauce or BBQ sauce on the Hawaiian side” and “Would we like a salad first”.
-Regular pizza sauce and a salad sounded great.
-“What kind of salad…house, Caesar, and what dressing, and what about the girls…would they like some cheese sticks or another appetizer to tide them over and would all of them be sharing a pizza or would someone prefer a side of spaghetti?”
+We decided on a pizza, but some mentioned a veggie pizza, others cheese and sausage, and others preferred no mushrooms so we sent the waitress away to make a decision that appealed to everyone.
+We finally decided on a half-veggie (and the non-mushroom lover graciously offered to pick her mushrooms off) and a Hawaiian pizza.

+Again, I felt a fury rising inside, but rather than cursing, I ordered another Blue Moon this time, saying, “With an orange wedge, please.”
 This is all too much.
-I must do something to lessen the amount of decisions I make each day.
+I must do something to lessen the number of decisions I make each day.

 I can already feel space opening up in my brain.
 Yes!
 Annapolis!!!!
 The capital of Maryland!
 Trivial pursuit, you haven’t seen the last of me!